-- Find a primary care provider that you feel comfortable talking with about your health care needs. - If you are insured, talk to your health plan about what services are covered.
-If you are insured as a dependent on another person's health plan, talk to your health plan about any concerns about the confidentiality of the health care you receive. - Talk to your provider about - Discuss your past sexual history including the gender, sex of your sexual partners as well as types of sex and any history of STIs. - Whether you want or need screening for STIs. - Any desire to become a parent in the next year - Any concerns that you might have about being down or depressed, especially if you have had thoughts of hurting yourself or others. - Your relationships with your partners including whether you have every felt unsafe in the relationship(s) or experienced violence. - Any tobacco, alcohol, or drug use. - How often to have regular cancer screenings. - Community resources that are available in your area. - How comfortable you feel in your provider's office including any feedback about access, and any other issues. - Any concerns about the confidentiality of the care you are receiving, including any concerns about communications from your provider or health plan.
+- Find a health care provider that you feel comfortable talking with about your health care needs. - If you are insured, talk to your health plan about what services are covered.
+If you are insured as a dependent on another person's health plan, talk to your health plan about any concerns about the confidentiality of the health care you receive. - Talk to your provider about - Your past sexual history including the gender, sex of your sexual partners as well as types of sex and any history of sexually transmitted infections. - Whether you want or need screening for STIs. - Whether you want to become a parent in the next year - Any concerns that you might have about being down or depressed, especially if you have had thoughts of hurting yourself or others. - Your relationships with your partners including whether you have every felt unsafe in the relationship(s) or experienced threats of harm or violence. - o Tobacco, alcohol, or drug use. - How often to have regular cancer screenings. - o Community resources that are available in your area. - How comfortable you feel in your provider's office including any feedback about access, and any other issues. - Any concerns about the confidentiality of the care you are receiving, including any concerns about communications from your provider or health plan.

-Primary Care Providers
+Health Care Providers